 Why does the upstairs of my home feel hot?
 This is a common issue homeowners have during the summer months.
-While it’s common for your second level to feel warmer than the rest of your home—because hot air rises—experiencing a severe temperature difference when going upstairs could be the sign of other issues in your home.
+While it’s common for your second level to feel warmer than the rest of your home—because hot air rises—experiencing a severe temperature difference when going upstairs could be a sign of other issues in your home.
 If you have central air, and nothing is wrong with your HVAC systems and ducts, try diagnosing the issues as an exterior problem.

 If the upstairs of your home feels overly warm, it could be because of one of these common home issues.